bongochong/CombinedPrivacyBlockLists/WindowsUtils/WinHostsUpdater/README.md

 Other dependencies are satisfied via several [GnuWin32](http://gnuwin32.sourceforge.net/) utilities, which are included in the [\bin](/WindowsUtils/WinHostsUpdater/bin/) directory, so you dont have to download anything else.
 This updater is very similar to the one I have created for use in LiGnux and other Unix-like OSes, though there is the notable difference of an included "optimizer" script, which arranges the final hosts file with seven host names per line before copying it to `C:\Windows\System32\Drivers\etc\HOSTS`.
 This is in order to avoid the lag that large hosts files on Windows can create.
 It works well.

 **Checklist for use**:
-1. Ensure that all files herein are downloaded to `C:\WindowsUtils\WinHostsUpdater` on your Windows install.
-The batch scripts and everything else must be in this directory in order to function.
-It will not work from any other directory unless you modify several files.
+1. Ensure that all files herein are downloaded to a single directory on your Windows drive.
 2. Run `hosts-updater-win-ipv4.bat` as administrator (can be done via right click).
 3. Alternatively, run `hosts-updater-win-dual.bat` in the same fashion, if you want entries for both IPv4 and IPv6.
 4. Watch.
 On first run, you will see some errors saying it cannot find certain files for removal.
 This is normal and part of a small cleanup routine that will take effect on subsequent runs.